 Hermit’s Hollow Campground

-There are actually a few campgrounds within Hermit Park Open Space, as well as a number of cabins.
-We didn’t get a chance to see inside the cabins, but noticed there were vault toilets at each one.
-According to their website, you’ll need to bring a lot of your own gear too, so opting for the cabins won’t bring you many comforts of home.
-We chose Hermit’s Hollow Campground only because of availablilty.
+Hermit’s Hollow is one of a few campgrounds within Hermit Park Open Space, as well as several cabins.
+We didn’t get a chance to see inside the cabins but noticed vault toilets at each one.
+According to their website, you’ll need to bring a lot of your own gear, too, so opting for the cabins won’t get you many comforts of home.

 These sites top the list for our next trip to Hermit’s Hollow Campground:

 - H16 / this site was mostly rock, which made it different from a typical campsite.
 There is space off the rocky area for a tent.
 (Combine H15 with this site for camping with another family).

 - H38 / a huge campsite with great views